olivium-dev/thakii-frontend/README.md

 ### Support

-For technical support or feature requests, please refer to the main project documentation.
+For technical support or feature requests, please refer to the main project documentation.# Version 1.0.28 - UI Status Mapping Fix